-Before joining the Memorial Hermann Mischer Neuroscience Institute at the Texas Medical Center, Dr. Day practiced at the University of Florida for 25 years, ultimately rising to the positions of professor, co-chairman and program director of the department of Neurosurgery.
-In 2002, he moved to Boston to assume a position as a professor of surgery at Harvard Medical School with a clinical practice at Brigham and Women’s Hospital.
+Before joining the Mischer Neuroscience Institute, Dr. Day practiced at the University of Florida for 25 years, ultimately rising to the positions of professor, co-chair and program director of the department of Neurosurgery.
+In 2002, he moved to Boston to assume a position as a professor of surgery at Harvard Medical School and program director and chair of the department of Neurological Surgery at Brigham and Women’s Hospital.
+He was also director of the Cerebrovascular Center and the Neurological Sports Injury Center at Brigham and Women’s Hospital.

 Awards and Honors

-Dr. Day’s special interests include:
+Dr. Day’s clinical interests include:

 Click the video below to view Dr. Art Day's presentation on the advanced treatment of pituitary gland tumors.